 Scope out all the vacuum lines under the hood.
 Then start the engine and spray each connection with a light stream of water.
 If a connection sucks in the water, you’ve found your leak.
 Then get help at the parts and accessories department of the dealership where you bought your car or local auto centre to replace it, or do it yourself.

-Now that you know how to find a vacuum leak, discover 100 more car maintenance jobs you can do on your own.
+Now that you know how to find a vacuum leak, discover what these strange car noises probably mean.